Instructors

 Sara Cooper

 Sara Cooper has been homeschooling since 2020.
-Mrs Cooper is a native of Alexandria, Virginia, lived in Western Massachusetts for five years, and has lived in the Eastern Panhandle of West Virginia since 2012.
+Mrs Cooper is a native of Alexandria, Virginia, lived in Western Massachusetts for five years, and has lived in the eastern panhandle of West Virginia since 2012.
 She and her husband, Scott, have four children.
 She has a Masters in International Commerce & Policy from George Mason University.
 Her graduate classes included a summer studying international trade at St. Peters College, Oxford University in Oxford, England.
-Her past work experience includes working for a lobbyist and a think tank in Washington, D.C. among other positions.
-She and her husband volunteer for Host Orphans Worldwide, a non-profit organization which brings orphans to the United States to be hosted by Christian families for several weeks during the summer and over Christmas.
-She enjoys international travel, cooking, and reading (non-fiction).

 Amy Elmore